-The necessary and sufficient condition for the convergence of discrete optimal control problems to the continuous optimal control problem is formulated in \cite{Vasilev}.
+then the sequence $g^n=\n{P}_n([g]_{n_\ep})$ has a subsequence convergent to some element $g_*\in\n G_*$ weakly in $W_2^1(0,T)$ and strongly in $L_2(0,T)$.
+Moreover, the piecewise linear interpolations $\hat{v}^\tau$ of the corresponding discrete state vectors $[v([g]_{n_\ep})]_n$ converge to the weak solution $v(x,t;g_*) \in W_2^{1,1}(D)$ of the Stefan Problem weakly in $W_2^{1,1}(D)$. \end{theorem} The necessary and sufficient conditions for the convergence of discrete optimal control problems to the continuous optimal control problem are formulated in \cite{Vasilev} (see Lemma~\ref{Vasil} in Section~\ref{E:2:1} below).
 The proof of Theorem \ref{convergence} is based on the proof that the conditions of the general criteria are satisfied.
-As before, $L_{\infty}$ bound and $W_2^{1,1}$ energy estimation for the solution to the discrete Stefan problem play a significant role in this context.
+As before, the $L_{\infty}$ bound and the $W_2^{1,1}$ energy estimation for the solution to the discrete Stefan problem play a significant role in this context.